 Tragically Colleen’s husband, Peter Bernuth, died of cancer in 1994.
 Here is his obituary as posted by Princeton University:

 Nicolai is Peter’s son from a previous marriage.
-I have no pictures of Peter Bernuth except possibly some photos from a 1967 short film by a young Martin Scorsese called The Big Shave.
-It starred a man named Peter Bernuth.
-Whether this is the Peter Bernuth that Colleen married I do not know, but it is possible, since it appears that Colleen’s Peter Bernuth and Martin Scorsese were both living in New York City at the time the film was made.
+I have no pictures of Peter Bernuth except for a few photos from a 1967 short film by a young Martin Scorsese called The Big Shave.
+Peter Bernuth was the only actor in the film.
 This little film, by the way, helped launch Scorsese’s career.

 Colleen’s two younger siblings, Molly and Robert, were fraternal twins, and both followed their big sister into modeling.
 Molly became a top model in her own right but never quite reached the fame and popularity of her older sister.
 By her own admission, she was never really as "into" modeling as Colleen was.
 Robert only modeled for a short time.
 Molly and Colleen sometimes appeared together in the same ads and fashion layouts.
 Some time around 1972, Colleen tried to start a business for herself and Molly.
 She opened two adjoining stores in, I believe, Manhattan.
 One sold clothing and the other sold accessories.
 The stores were named Colleen’s Necessities and Molly’s Accessories.
 Unfortunately, that business venture was not successful.

 These days Colleen’s sons are all grown and Colleen has taken an administrative job at the University of Miami.
 Colleen, whom I’m told is very religious, was also a lay leader at her local church.
 She was, in fact, the senior warden there.
 Here is a 2009 write-up about Colleen from her church's website when she was still senior warden:

 And here is the most recent photo I have of Colleen.